jemikalajah123/broken-record-store-api/README.md

 ### Dockerization:

 - Created a Dockerfile for local development and a Dockerfile.prod for optimized production builds.
-- Ensures a consistent environment across all deployments.
+- This ensures a consistent environment across all deployments.

 ### CI/CD Pipeline:
 Automated pipeline script to:
 - Run tests (unit & e2e) before deployment.
 - Build the Docker image.
 - Deploy the service to production automatically.
-- Ensures code quality and smooth deployments.
+- This ensures code quality and smooth deployments.

 # Summary